aramgg.com

 VulnerabilityVulnerability52.7% win rateBoth Shiv damage and carried item on-hit damage can benefit from item-damage crit scaling.

 Mystic PunchMystic Punch fits champions that weave auto-attacks into combos.
-The video notes that a single Shiv attack can trigger up to 7 Mystic Punch procs, or roughly 8.75 seconds of cooldown refund.
+A single Shiv attack can trigger up to 7 Mystic Punch procs, or roughly 8.75 seconds of cooldown refund.
 Do not treat that as guaranteed for every champion; treat it as a high ceiling for auto-weaving kits.

 Secondary Synergies: Ethereal Weapon, Blossoming Dawn, Firebrand, Juiced, Shrink Ray

 The second group is not weak; it is more dependent on champion kit and match context.
-Ethereal WeaponEthereal Weapon lets abilities apply on-hit effects; Upgrade Sword of Blossoming DawnUpgrade Sword of Blossoming Dawn rewards sustained attack speed and repeat triggers; FirebrandFirebrand, GashGash, JuicedJuiced, Shrink RayShrink Ray are the on-hit or utility links called out in the video.
+Ethereal WeaponEthereal Weapon lets abilities apply on-hit effects; Upgrade Sword of Blossoming DawnUpgrade Sword of Blossoming Dawn rewards sustained attack speed and repeat triggers; FirebrandFirebrand, Augment#1321, JuicedJuiced, Shrink RayShrink Ray are on-hit or utility links.

 Ethereal WeaponEthereal Weapon50.0% win rateBest on champions with frequent abilities that can hit multiple targets.